rohitrao1/Machine-Learning-Course-/README.md

 You will find a description of the projects in the PDFs of their respective folders.

-All files are written in Matlab and were developed using Octave.
+All projects are written in Matlab and were developed using Octave.